-The Avro 701 Athena was designed against Specification T17/45 which sought a turboprop powered basic three-seat trainer to replace the Percival Prentice.
+The A.V.
+Roe & Co Avro 701 Athena was designed against Specification T17/45, which sought a turboprop powered, basic three-seat trainer to replace the Percival Prentice.
 The two contenders were submitted in the Avro 701 Athena and the Boulton Paul Balliol.

-The Athena was an all-metal, low-winged monoplane with a side-by-side cockpit and initial prototypes of both types were built with turboprop powerplants.
-Three Athena prototype were built: Two Avro 701 Athena T.1s with Armstrong Siddeley Mamba 1 engines (VM125, VM132) and a single Athena T.1A (VM129) powered by a Rolls-Royce Dart engine.
+The Avro 701 Athena was an all-metal, low-winged monoplane with a side-by-side cockpit.
+Three Athena prototype were built comprised two Avro 701 Athena T.1 with Armstrong Siddeley Mamba 1 engines (VM125, VM132) and a single Avro 701 Athena T.1A (VM129), powered by a Rolls-Royce Dart engine.

-The first (VM125) was flown for the first time at Woodford on 12th June 1948 and it quickly became apparent that slow planned development of turbine engines to a production standard would delay the programme considerably.
-As a result (and taking into consideration the readily availability of quantities of Rolls-Royce Merlin 35 engines, then being held in stock) the decision was taken to re-issue the requirement as T.14/47, identifying the specific the use of this engine.
+The first prototype (VM125) was flown for the first time at Woodford on 12th June 1948.
+Unfortunately, it soon became apparent that the slow development of these turbine engines to a production standard would delay the programme considerably.
+As a result (and taking into consideration the readily availability of quantities of Rolls-Royce Merlin 35 engines, available from in stock), the decision was taken to re-issue the requirement as Specification T.14/47, identifying the specific the use of a different engine.

-The initial requirement for three seats was eliminated and this resulted in the production aircraft also having a shorter canopy than was used on the early prototypes.
-The Athena was fitted with a single 0.303 Browning machine gun with 300 rounds as well as a gun camera.
-The aircraft also had provision for the carriage of underwing stores such as bomb racks and 45-gallon drop tanks.
+The initial requirement for three seats was eliminated and this resulted in the production aircraft also having a shorter canopy than that used on the early prototypes.
+The Avro 701 Athena was fitted with a single 0.303 Browning machine gun and 300 rounds, as well as a gun camera.
+The aircraft also had provision for the carriage of underwing stores such as bomb-racks and 45-gallon drop tanks.

-Although the Boulton Paul Balliol was eventually selected as the preferred design (of which some 229 were built), the Avro 701 Athena was also ordered into 'limited production' with a total of 15 aircraft entering RAF service in 1950 where they were used for armament training at the RAF Flying College at Manby.
-For this purpose, they were also equipped to carry two 60 lb unguided rockets under each wing.
+Although the Boulton Paul Balliol was eventually selected as the preferred design (of which some 229 were built), the Avro 701 Athena was also ordered into 'limited production', with a total of 15 aircraft entering RAF service in 1950.
+These were used for armament training at the RAF Flying College at Manby and for this purpose, they were also equipped to carry two 60 lb unguided rockets under each wing.

 One aircraft briefly carried a civil registration (G-ALWA) and undertook a promotional tour to India.
 Despite this final campaign, no further orders were received.